redhat-openstack/infrared/README.rst

 How to contribute?
 ------------------

-To contribute please follow: http://infrared.readthedocs.io/en/latest/contribute.html
+To contribute please follow the following: http://infrared.readthedocs.io/en/latest/contribute.html

 Official Documentation
 ----------------------